One Birth Story Of A Father Traumatized By Birth

 This means fathers had skills and were expected to use them.
 Curiously, not enough women achieved those three goals HOWEVER, the vast majority of women really appreciated the efforts of their partner and felt truly helped.
 In other words, the goal of natural birth advocates was not achieved but the goal of birthing women was.
 During this period, there would have been traumatic births but there was not the level of TABS that exists today.
 Why is that?

 Come in and support … Dads

 The role of fathers shifted from ‘helping’ to ‘supporting’.
 Supporting meant … ‘to support the choices women are making’.
-In other words, childbirth classes shifted from teaching skills to teaching about the pros/cons of ‘interventions’.
-This means fathers shifted from knowing how to use skills to help his birthing partner to helping his partner choose what she wants and doesn’t want and then supporting her choices.
+In other words, childbirth classes shifted from teaching skills to teach about the pros/cons of ‘interventions’.
+This means fathers shifted from knowing how to use skills to help his birthing partner to help his partner choose what she wants and doesn’t want and then supporting her choices.

 The death of skills but choices are unreliable